D6a14 - May the employer ask the sick employee to submit to a medical counter-examination?

 The employee may not refuse to submit to the counter-examination without valid reasons.

-However, the employer must allow the employee a reasonable period to present himself to the doctor.
+However, the employer must allow the employee a reasonable amount of time to present himself to the doctor.
 The employee may not, even during the sickness and without valid reasons, refuse to be seen by the doctor chosen by the employer.

-At the present time, it is not clear what the court considers to be valid reasons, but it is clear that each case will be examined in isolation depending on the personal circumstances of the employee.
+At the present time, it is not clear what the court considers to be valid reasons, but it is clear that each case will be examined individually based on the employee's personal situation.

 Last update